NHLBI-MR/ISMRM2019_demo/GE_converter_demo/README.md

 # ISMRM 2019 GE to ISMRMRD converter demo

-## Requirements for this session of the class
+## Requirements for this session of the demo

 1. Container environment with Gadgetron installed (container used in previous class sections should suffice).